fahimtq1/vprofile-cloud-project/README.md

 ## Project brief

-This scenario is of a DevOps engineer who has been given a multi-tier application stack and has been tasked with deploying an application on the AWS Cloud.
+This scenario is of a DevOps engineer who has been given a multi-tier application stack and has been tasked with deploying an application on the AWS Cloud using the Lift-and-Shift (AKA Re-hosting) cloud migration strategy.
+This strategy is the simplest migration strategy, because all that is required is for the application to be to deployed, in its current local architected format, onto the cloud.

 The DevOps engineer will manually configure and provision the cloud infrastructure, ready for application deployment.
 There is currently a desire to reduce the number of applications running on on-site servers to reduce OpEx (operational expenses).
 The main benefits of deploying and application on the cloud are high availability and scalability.
 To learn more about cloud computing and its benefits, click [here](https://github.com/fahimtq1/cloud_computing_basics).

 ## Application architecture